The Coach and the Star #2 – Bob Sinclar

-In this episode, Patrick Mouratoglou shares a training session with the French DJ Bob Sinclar.
-After a shot warp-up, the French coach analyzes that Bob Sinclar has a solid game on the court but needs to improve his serve.
+After a short warm-up, the French coach analyses Bob Sinclar’s game and assesses that he has a solid game but needs to improve his serve.

-Patrick Mouratoglou decides to work on that with Bob Sinclar during their training session, and starts with a little exercise without the racquet.
+Mouratoglou decides to work on that with Sinclar during their training session, and starts with a little exercise without the racquet.

 “I’ll take your racquet.
 Serving is throwing a ball.
 That’s all it is.
 It’s exactly the same gesture.
 Let’s start with throwing a ball.
 It starts at the wrist.
 That’s it, actually.
 The acceleration is here.
 A lot of people made this mistake.
 The wrist is important for other things.
 With the wrist, you decide the effects.
 And you also decide the directions.
 You’re going to reach far behind.
 To go far ahead.
 Far behind, far ahead.
 Without forcing, always with the wrist.”